-Develop a Design Style Guide for plant labels, wayfinding and interpretative signs, that incorporates existing plant label design incorporating colour, proportions and material elements.
-Develop a more detailed Wayfinding and Interpretation policy that incorporates Garden entrance identification, directional signage for the Botanic Garden and linking to other significant sites within Malmsbury and environs.
+Develop a Design Style Guide for plant labels, wayfinding and interpretative signs, that incorporates elements of current plant label design whether colour, proportions and material elements.
+Develop a more detailed Wayfinding and Interpretation Strategy that includes Garden entrance identification, directional signage for the Botanic Garden and linking to other significant sites within Malmsbury and environs.
 Develop use of technology such as a Plant Trail App to be considered in conjunction with plant signage and interpretation.
 Relocate the Engineering Heritage National Landmark sign near the Viaduct closer to the path to maintain clear view lines.
-Adopt black and white signage for all planting within the Malmsbury Botanic Garden that is consistent with MRSC signage policy.
+Adopt black and white signage for all plant nomenclature labels within the Malmsbury Botanic Garden that is consistent with MRSC signage policy.
 Adapt plant labels for trees and affix to trees if the tree is mature, otherwise signs are to be placed at the base of the tree, in the ground.
 Restore and relocate Neeta Lindberg's 'Daffodil' commemorative sign closer to the Ornamental Lake and the Daffodils.